 MERCENARY CAMPAIGN INTEGRATION While Instant Action is intended for pickup games, it can also be used in the Mercenary Chaos Campaign introduced in BattleTech: Mercenaries.
-There are two methods detailed below: The first method is to substitute Instant Action scenarios for the Tracks used in a Mercenary Chaos Campaign.
+There are two methods detailed below.
+Whichever method you use, as Instant Action uses a simple win/loss/draw rather than degrees of success, your combat pay is always 50% for a loss or draw and 100% for a win.
+The first method is to substitute Instant Action scenarios for the Tracks used in a Mercenary Chaos Campaign.
 Each Instant Action scenario has a Type which shares the name of the Tracks it can replace.
 For example, Bombing Run is a Breakthrough-type scenario, so it can replace the Breakthrough track.
-Determining the role for each player can occasionally require interpretation - as long as players agree, it should be easy.
-TYPE SCENARIO Assault Capture and Control, Death Before Dishonor Breakthrough Death Before Dishonor, Bombing Run, Under No Circumstances Defend Bombing Run, Capture and Control Flank Scanner Drop, Take Intact Meeting Engagement Circle of Equals, King of the Hill, Scout Clash, Hot Potato, Get The Goods Objective Raid One Man's Trash, Under No Circumstances, Analyze or Recover, Get The Goods Pursuit Running Retreat, Scout Clash Pushback Capture and Control, Take Intact Recon Analyze or Recover, Scout Clash, Scanner Drop Retreat Scanner Drop, Running Retreat In the second method, players can take on one of the following contracts, which can be played in any BattleTech: Mercenaries campaign.
+Determining the role for each player can occasionally require interpretation - as long as players agree, it should be easy. ТҮРЕ SCENARIO Assault Capture and Control, Death Before Dishonor Breakthrough Death Before Dishonor, Bombing Run, Under No Circumstances Defend Bombing Run, Capture and Control Flank Scanner Drop, Take Intact Meeting Engagement Circle of Equals, King of the Hill, Scout Clash, Hot Potato, Get The Good Objective Raid One Man's Trash, Under No Circumstances, Analyze or Recover, Get The Goods Pursuit Running Retreat, Scout Clash Pushback Capture and Control, Take Intact Recon Analyze or Recover, Scout Clash, Scanner Drop Retreat Scanner Drop, Running Retreat Strike One Man's Trash, Bombing Run, High Risk Extraction In the second method, players can take on one of the following contracts, which can be played in any BattleTech: Mercenaries campaign.
 Use the random contract generation tables to determine the contract's Employer and System (see Hot Spots: Hinterlands, page 132).
 Instant Action supplies the scenarios used in the contracts.
 For all elements of the campaign besides scenario selection, follow the rules in BattleTech: Mercenaries or Hot Spots: Hinterlands.
 Each contract progresses at one track per month and can be played against any other contract with the Type of Action: Instant.
 Do not roll on a Command Complications table; instead, the Command Rights in a BattleTech: Mercenaries campaign determine your possible Agenda choices: Independent: With Independent rights, your company may choose any Agenda freely.
 Liaison: With Liaison rights, roll 1d6 before each track.
 The corresponding Agenda may not be chosen, as the employer's liaison has taken it off the table for this engagement.
 Results of 6 have no effect.
 House: With House rights, roll 2d6 before each track.
 The corresponding agendas may not be chosen, except in the case of doubles, in which case the corresponding agenda must be chosen.
 Results of 6 have no effect.
 Integrated: With Integrated rights, roll 1d6 before each track.
 On a 1-5, you must choose the corresponding agenda, while on a 6 you may select the agenda of your choice.
 Contract Name Open Warfare Line Duty Detached Service Location [Various] [Various] [Various] Employer [Various] [Various] [Various] Length of Action 3 Months 3 Months 3 Months Type of Action Instant Instant Instant Base Pay 100% [7] 100% [7] 90% [6] Support Straight/40% [3] Battle/30% [9] Straight/60% [4] Transportation 25% [6] 75% [8] 0% [5] Salvage Rights 50% [8] 20% [5] 80% [11] Command Rights Liaison [8] Integrated [3] Independent [11]